-For decades, industries across the world have been measuring processes to improve efficiency and quality.
+For decades, industries across the world have measured processes to improve efficiency and quality.
 You’ve probably heard the catchphrase, “If you can’t measure it, you can’t improve it.”
-Without measuring, we’re guessing what “success” is.
-With data, we can make educated decisions quickly.
-These well-informed decisions are an important element of building quality products.
+Without software testing metrics, we can only guess what a “successful” product is.
+With the relevant data, we can quickly make educated decisions.
+These well-informed decisions are an essential element of building quality products.

-Today, more than ever, quality in products/services is important in all business operations.
+Today, more than ever, quality in products and services is essential in all business operations.
 But how do you measure “quality”?
 In the manufacturing world, there are basic metrics you should focus on, for example:

 - How many units are you producing?

-These metrics provide a ton of insight and can help drive a wide range of business decisions, including:
+These metrics provide useful insight that can help drive a wide range of business decisions, including:

 - “We need to change the way this is built to increase production time.”

 - “We need to hire more warehouse workers.”

 - “We need to improve the structural quality to reduce return rates.”

 Likewise, in the software industry, software testing metrics help us track progress, measure quality, and make decisions.
 The simple fact of knowing something is being measured can inspire us to work harder and perform better.
 Software testing metrics help us to understand what’s working and what’s not.
 They also give us insight into the development process; is there a part of the software that frequently has defects?
 If so, you might want to dig deeper into the development process.